Swapnilr1/SNTC-Assignment/Administration/README.md

 Let us say web application X (most probably a password manager) is responsible for updating the passwords.

-I would then encrypt the contents of this archive/directory using a public key, which would generate an encryption (public) and another one for decryption (private).
-I would provide the public key to application X, so that it can encrypt any new password being added.
+I would then encrypt the contents of this archive/directory using a public key, which would generate an encryption (public) key and a decryption (private) key.
+I would upload the public key to application X, so that it can encrypt any new password being added.

 When I need to look at the passwords, I enter my passphrase (which acts as a "master password") to access the private key.

 So in essence, new passwords get automatically encrypted (preferably on a Web application) before being added to the PC's hard disk.
+New encrypted passwords can get added, but nobody can decrypt any password without the private key.

 Cons: